AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

  - An abstract class cannot be instantiated directly.
  - It contains **abstract methods** which are methods that must be implemented by any class that inherits the abstract class.

  Check out the implementation in the file **abc.py**

+Let's understand the code:

+ - **Shape**: This is an abstract class.
+It has two abstract methods (**area()** and **perimeter()**).
+These are **paceholders** they don't have any implementation.
+ - **Rectangle** and **Circle**: These are concrete classes that inherit from the abstract clas.
+They must provide an implementation of the abstract methods area and perimeter.
+ - The abstract methods ensures that each subclass provides their own way to calculate the area and perimeter.